novasquare-ailicia/ai_licia-core/packages/ai_licia-client/README.md

 ### Getting Started

-To discuss partnership opportunities, join our [Discord community](https://discord.gg/ailicia) and message in the #partnerships channel, or email us at partnerships@getailicia.com.
+To discuss partnership opportunities, join our [Discord community](https://discord.gg/Pbh7bYPJKt) and message in the #general channel.

 We're particularly interested in integrations that create unique interactive experiences for streamers and their audience!

 ## Need Help?

-If you need help or have questions, please check the [ai_licia documentation](https://docs.getailicia.com) or visit our [Discord community](https://discord.gg/ailicia).
+If you need help or have questions, please check the [ai_licia documentation](https://docs.getailicia.com) or visit our [Discord community](https://discord.gg/Pbh7bYPJKt).

 ## Development